swadeshi/decentralized-web-primer/curriculum/distributed-data/index.md

 On the centralized web, data accumulate in centralized databases.
 Whoever controls those databases are responsible for enduring the information remains available, deciding how to structure the data, controlling who can edit the data, etc. On the decentralized web, the data are spread across the entire web, with many peers sharing the burden of storing, serving, and modifying content.

 Content digest hashes (ie. SHA1 hashes) and Merkle DAGs (aka.
-Hash Trees) are the central structures or technologies that make it possible for us to maintain data in this distributed context.
+Hash Trees) are the central structures or technologies that make it possible for us to maintain data in this decentralized context.
 This course allows you to understand those technologies and shows how they are used in technologies like Git, bitcoin, and bit Torrent.
 It also provides a foundation for understanding how these technologies allow us to create a content-addressable web.

 ## Key Concepts